Inflation: Here To Stay, Or Just Passing Through?

 Before October 1979, the Federal Reserve carried out its mandate primarily by targeting the price of federal bank reserves, which is gauged by changes in the federal funds rate, the interest rate that banks charge for borrowing from each other overnight.
 Once the Federal Open Market Committee (FOMC) set the federal funds target rate, the Trading Desk at the Federal Reserve Bank of New York bought and sold government securities to achieve the target rate.
 Chairman Volcker changed the FOMC’s approach to monetary policy to target the quantity of money, specifically nonborrowed reserves.
 Although more helpful in controlling inflation, the Fed’s change in direction caused greater volatility in the federal funds rate between 1979 and 1982.

-The Federal Funds Rate and the M1 Growth Rate Remained Volatile in teh 1979-1982 Period
+The Federal Funds Rate and the M1 Growth Rate Remained Volatile in the 1979-1982 Period

 Lessons Learned from the 1970s